chiubaca/big-two-app/README.md

 This application its currently run as a single VM instance on fly.io.
 Due to way real-time is implemented it can only be scaled vertically!
 This is a deliberate design decision to keep this whole application self contained on a single node for portability.
 In theory we could run this on VPS somewhere too!

-To manually deploy this app run
+To manually deploy this app run:

 ```
 fly deploy